-Some individuals in this group who also receive Social Care support from Lancashire County Council may be able to have the extra Council Tax they pay deducted from their income for charging purposes (unless they pay the full cost because they have capital over the current threshold).
+Some individuals in this group who also receive Social Care support from Lancashire County Council may be able to have the extra Council Tax they could be expected to pay deducted from their income for fairer charging purposes (unless they pay the full cost because they have capital over the current threshold).
 It is acknowledged that this will not help disabled people who do not receive chargeable support from Lancashire County Council.
 However, the most severely disabled are likely to receive this support.

 Extensive consultation was carried out prior to the introduction of the 2013/14 scheme with specific disabled stakeholder groups i.e. the Disability Partnership Forum, the Learning Disabilities Self Advocacy Forum and the Disability First open day in order to make them aware of the changes, help them to understand the potential impact and to discuss any support mechanisms that can be built in for affected groups.
-As the main basis of the 2016/17 scheme is the same as 2015/16 scheme, no further specific consultation has been carried out with these groups.
+As the main basis of the 2017/18 scheme is the same as 2016/17 scheme, no further specific consultation has been carried out with these groups.

-Fylde Council's preferred option continues to be a bottom slice i.e. maintaining the current benefit rules but reducing the level of council tax support by the same amount for all working age Council

-Tax Reduction recipients.
+Fylde Council's preferred option continues to be a bottom slice i.e. maintaining the current benefit rules but reducing the level of council tax reduction by the same amount for all working age Council Tax Reduction recipients.
 This will be a fairer option for all affected customers and would enable disability benefits to continue to be disregarded in the calculation of Council Tax Support.
 However, someone with a disability would still have something to pay under the new scheme.

 It is recognised that the level of a customer's disability could mean they are more disadvantaged over another disabled customer.
 There may be the opportunity for a less disabled person to increase their income in order to pay for the increase in Council Tax whereas this may not be an option for a more severely disabled person.
 Because of this issue, the action plan will contain potential areas that could be considered to mitigate the impact of the scheme.
+Applications can be made to the Council Tax Reduction hardship scheme for anyone who is struggling to pay their Council Tax and an income and expenditure calculation will be completed.